rrvt/Address-Book-Merge/README.md

 ## Update

+### Update 7/25/24

+Restored the help files to the build.

 ### Update 7/24/24

 The new Thunderbird puts a line feed character in one of the fields in the csv file.
 Replaced